EUMETNET/openradardata-documentation/docs/index.md

 ## Access

 > **Note:** ORD API onboarding on MeteoGate is finalised on May 20th.
-Please note the changes in the ORD API address and in MQTT port numbe.
-The previous whitelisted accesses points will be operational until June 30th**.
+Please note the changes in the ORD API address and in MQTT port number.
+The previous whitelisted accsses points will be operational until June 30th.
+More infformation can be found in the [newsletter](https://github.com/EUMETNET/openradardata-documentation/raw/main/docs/attachements/ORD_API_newsletter_20052026_vs2.pdf).**

 ---